mbareford/container-blogs/hpc_container_factory.md

 The exceptions are the deployment script which is run on the HPC host and the build script which is run within the sandboxed Singularity container on the HPC host.

+Other codes such as [CASTEP](http://www.castep.org/) and [RAMSES](https://www.ics.uzh.ch/~teyssier/ramses/RAMSES.html) have been containerized in a similar manner and run successfully on ARCHER2.
+These successes suggest that the design implict in the Container Factory script hierarchy will be flexible enough to accommodate more parallel codes (and more HPC platforms).

 Addendum
 --------

-Recent versions of Singularity (&geq; 3.7.x), may provide a further complication: the need to create host-specific file paths within the container before the targeting process can begin.
+Recent versions of Singularity (&geq; 3.7.x) may provide a further complication: the need to create host-specific file paths within the container before the targeting process can begin.
 This isn't currently an issue with the ARCHER2 4cab system as the version of Singularity installed on that platform is 3.5.3-1, but, the [Tier-2 Cirrus machine](https://www.cirrus.ac.uk/) has Singularity v3.7.2-1.
 And so, targeting the GROMACS container at Cirrus, first requires the creation of the `/lustre`, `/opt/sw` and `/opt/hpe` paths in order to support the use of the various bindpaths specified in the accompanying Cirrus `deploy.sh` script.
-This extra step is handled at the factory by the [`target_init.sh`](https://github.com/mbareford/container-factory/blob/main/scripts/fac/singularity/target_init.sh) script.
+This extra step is handled at the factory by the [`target_init.sh`](https://github.com/mbareford/container-factory/blob/main/scripts/fac/singularity/target_init.sh).